micci184/doclingo/README.md

 `doclingo` is a TypeScript CLI that translates technical documentation through Gemini.
 It reads Markdown from a file path or stdin and writes the translated Markdown directly to stdout so it can be piped into other tools without extra logs.
 The CLI targets the cost-effective **gemini-2.5-flash-lite** model by default.

+## About

+**Description**
+doclingo is a terminal-first translator that keeps Markdown structure intact while sending prompts to Gemini.
+It’s designed for engineers who prefer command-line workflows or can’t rely on GUI-based translation assistants.

+**Use Cases**

+- Running quick document translations when tools like Claude Code aren’t available in the terminal
+- Translating API docs, ADRs, or specs as part of CI or local scripts
+- Automating localization checks without opening browser-based editors

 ## Requirements

 - Node.js 24 LTS (Krypton) or newer